-- (b) where the person has been in an orange zone in a State, Territory or Green Zone Country in the previous 14 days, comply with any conditions imposed on the exemption. - (16) A prohibited person who enters Victoria under an exemption granted under subclause (6) or subclause (11) must: - (a) enter Victoria at a point of entry and within 72 hours of the time set out in the exemption; and
+- (b) where the person has been in an orange zone in a State, Territory or Green Zone Country in the previous 14 days, comply with any conditions imposed on the exemption. - (16) A prohibited person who enters Victoria under an exemption granted under subclause (6) or subclause (11) must: - (a) enter Victoria within 72 hours of the time set out in the exemption; and

-Note: an exemption will expire if the prohibited person does not enter Victoria within 72 hours of the time set out in the exemption and the prohibited person will need to re-apply for a new exemption.
+Note 1: an exemption will expire if the prohibited person does not enter Victoria within 72 hours of the time set out in the exemption and the prohibited person will need to re-apply for a new exemption.